Why Classic Porsches?

-In any case, if you're into the new Porsche stuff - that's cool, there's a stack of them out there and they're fun enough to drive.
-We'd even go so far as to say that new Porsches are more involving than other cars, if not nearly involving enough.
-If you like the traditional thrill of driving a hand crafted historic vehicle - then you have found the right place.
+In any case, if you're into the new Porsche stuff - that's cool, there's a stack of them out there and they're more fun to drive than pretty much any other modern car.
+If you prefer the traditional thrill of driving a hand crafted historic Porsche - then you have found the right place.

 GONE - NOT FORGOTTEN